-Country Address Code Description Japan JPN_CHOUMEI_AZA_CODE The Choumei Aza code is an 11-digit code that defines a unique delivery point for Japan addresses.
-For example, a JPN_CHOUMEI_AZA_CODE of 28201160001 fetches the following result: 〒 670-0081 兵庫県姫路市田寺東1丁目 or 01 Chome Taderahiga-shi Himeji-shi Hyogo-ken 670-0081 Japan You can use the Choumei Aza code in address code lookup mode to find the current version of an address.
-For more information, see "Extended Archives and Japan Addresses" on page 49.
-Japan JPN_CHOUMEI_AZA_GAIKU_CODE The Choumei Aza code is an 11-digit code that defines a unique delivery point for Japan addresses.
-The Gaiku code is a four-digit code that identifies a city block in Japan.
+Country Address Code Description Germany DEU_STREET_ID The Street ID is a variable length value that uniquely identifies a German street address.
+For example, when you validate the following address: Röntgenstr.
+9 67133 Maxdorf Germany Address Verification returns the following additional information in the address output: DEU_AGS: 07338018 DEU_LOCALITY_ID: 68015519 DEU_STREET_ID: 100560690 Japan JPN_CHOUMEI_AZA_CODE The Choumei Aza code is an 11-digit value that corresponds to a delivery point address in Japan.
+For example, a JPN_CHOUMEI_AZA_CODE of 28201160001 fetches the following result: 〒 670-0081 兵庫県姫路市田寺東1丁目 or 01 Chome Taderahiga-shi Himeji-shi Hyogo-ken 670-0081 Japan You can use the Choumei Aza code in address code lookup mode to find the current version or an historical version of an address.
+For more information, see "Extended Archives and Japan Addresses" on page 51.
+Japan JPN_CHOUMEI_AZA_GAIKU_CODE The Choumei Aza code is an 11-digit value that defines a unique delivery point for Japan addresses.
+The Gaiku code is a four-digit value that identifies a city block in Japan.
 The combined Choumei Aza code and Gaiku code helps you to retrieve more accurate addresses from Address Verification.
+Serbia SRB_PAK The Postal Address Code (PAK) is a six digit value that defines a unique Serbian address to the street level.
+For example, a SRB_PAK value of 251133 fetches the following result: Majora Ilica 1 14000 Valjevo Serbia South Africa ZAF_NADID The National Address Database (NAD) ID is a unique numeric ID assigned to a South Africa street address.
+For example, a ZAF_NADID value of 2170232 fetches the following result: 4 Balmoral Road Vincent East London 5247 South Africa

-South Korea KOR_ADDRESS_ID The address ID for South Korea addresses is a unique string that Address Verification assigns to a South Korea addresses.
+Country Address Code Description South Korea KOR_ADDRESS_ID The address ID for South Korea addresses is a unique string that Address Verification assigns to a South Korea address.
 You can retrieve the address ID as an enrichment to archived South Korea addresses.
 You then use the address ID in the address code lookup mode to retrieve a different version of the address.
-For more information, see "Extended Archives and South Korea Addresses" on page 50.
-Serbia SRB_PAK The Postal Address Code (PAK) is a six digit code that defines a unique Serbian address to the street level.
-For example, a SRB_PAK code with a value of 251133 fetches the following result: Majora Ilica 1 14000 Valjevo Serbia South Africa ZAF_NADID The National Address Database (NAD) ID is a unique numeric ID assigned to a South Africa street address.
-For example, a ZAF_NADID code with a value of 2170232 fetches the following result: 4 Balmoral Road Vincent East London 5247 South Africa

-Country Address Code Description United Kingdom GBR_UDPRN The Unique Delivery Point Reference Number (UDPRN) is an eight-character code that uniquely identifies a postal address in the Royal Mail PAF database.
-For example, a GBR_UDPRN code with a value of 15511432 fetches the following result: Flat 16 Haden Court Lennox Road London N4 3HS United Kingdom United Kingdom GBR_UPRN Unique Property Reference Number (UPRN) is a numeric code that uniquely identifies a land or property unit in the United Kingdom.
-For example, a GBR_UPRN code with a value of 151117706 fetches the following result: 2 Drumforber Cottage Laurencekirk AB30 1RS United Kingdom
+For more information, see "Extended Archives and South Korea Addresses" on page 52.
+United Kingdom GBR_UDPRN The Unique Delivery Point Reference Number (UDPRN) is an eight-character value that uniquely identifies a postal address in the Royal Mail PAF database.
+For example, a GBR_UDPRN value of 15511432 fetches the following result: Flat 16 Haden Court Lennox Road London N4 3HS United Kingdom United Kingdom GBR_UPRN Unique Property Reference Number (UPRN) is a numeric value that uniquely identifies a land or property unit in the United Kingdom.
+For example, a GBR_UPRN value of 151117706 fetches the following result: 2 Drumforber Cottage Laurencekirk AB30 1RS United Kingdom